 Conforming to the 1998 stock option plan, on January 4, 1999, the Board of Directors granted 24,000 options to French employees meeting certain tenure criteria.
 The exercise price was fixed at €3.81 per Share for 11,000 options and €1.83 per Share for 13,000 options.
 The options were to begin vesting two years after the date of grant and were fully vested as of January 1, 2002 (i.e., three years after the date of grant).
 Shares acquired pursuant to the options cannot be sold prior to five years from the date of grant.
 The options expire on December 31, 2008 (i.e., ten years after the date of grant) or when employment with the Company ceases, whichever occurs earlier.
 On March 15, 1999, the Board of Directors granted 60,000 options to certain employees of the Company; 40,000 options were granted with an exercise price of €3.81 and 20,000 options at an exercise price of €2.74.
 Exercise prices corresponding to options granted on these two dates were not less than the average stock market price of the Shares over the 20 business days preceding the date of grant.
 Among these options granted on March 15, 1999: 50,000 were to begin vesting two years after the date of grant and were fully vested as of June 1, 2002 (i.e. three years and two and half months after the date of grant); Shares acquired pursuant to the options cannot be sold prior to five years from the date of grant; 40,000 options expire on March 31, 2009 (i.e. ten years after the date of grant) and 10,000 options expire on December 31, 2009 (i.e. ten years and nine months after the date of grant) or when employment with the Company ceases, whichever occurs earlier.
 For the remaining 10,000 options, granted on March 15, 1999, 50% of the options are exercisable as of the date of grant and the right to exercise the remaining 50% of the options vested at the rate of 25% each January 1 following the date of grant.
 The options expired on December 31, 2003 (i.e., four years and nine months after the date of grant).
-To conform to the terms of the 1998 option plan discussed above, on March 15, 1999, the Board of Directors also amended the terms of 122,250 of certain options granted in 1997 and authorizing certain employees to subscribe to new Shares, modifying their contract into options to purchase Shares at an exercise price of €3.81 instead of €6.97; exercise and vesting conditions remained the same.
-The Board also amended the terms of 20,125 Share purchase options granted in 1997, modifying the exercise price to €3.81, without modifying exercise and vesting conditions.

-On September 27, 1999, the Board of Directors decided to grant 2,425 options to certain employees of the Company at an exercise price of \pounds 1.83, which is not less than the average stock market price of the Shares over the 20 business days preceding the date of grant.
+On September 27, 1999, the Board of Directors decided to grant 2,425 options to certain employees of the Company at an exercise price of €1.83, which is not less than the average stock market price of the Shares over the 20 business days preceding the date of grant.
 The options were to begin vesting two years after the date of grant and were fully vested as of January 1, 2003 (i.e., three years and three months after the date of grant).
 Shares acquired pursuant to the options cannot be sold prior to five years from the date of grant.
 The options expire on December 31, 2009 (i.e., ten years and three months after the date of grant) or when employment with the Company ceases, whichever occurs earlier.